Thomas Jefferson was the 3rd President of the United States.

 By the 1770s, the American colonies, including Jefferson's Virginia, began to feel they were being unjustly treated by their British rulers.
 Thomas Jefferson became a leader in the fight for independence and represented Virginia at the Continental Congress.

-The desk where Jefferson wrote the Declaration of Independence
+Thomas Jefferson designed this desk where he wrote the Declaration of Independence Source: Smithsonian Institute

 Writing the Declaration of Independence